Dreezy305/billing-service/README.md

 ## Description

-This assessment is a mini-project designed by Skye Wallet to test my approach to solving real-world problems.
+This assessment is a mini-project designed by ETAP to test my approach to solving real-world problems.

 ## Installation instructions: